iozsaygi/iozsaygi.github.io/_posts/2023-10-24-minimal-wrapper-around-addressables.md

 2. ``Adding or removing specific features``: if at some point we need to remove an existing feature that relies on a single subsystem, we can easily remove that feature (hopefully without changing any code) just by removing the related addressable instance and prefab.

 3. ``Memory allocations``: we are loading subsystems as addressables; required memory resources will be allocated for prefabs at runtime instead of during the loading process of the scene or game.
 It will result in faster loading times.

+### Final thoughts
+It was probably the longest blog of mine; thank you for showing incredible patience and reading it through.
+It was the minimal hierarchy that I actually implemented in the near future for one of my prototype game projects in Unity.
+Hopefully, it will help someone out there.

+Thanks a lot, and see you in the next one!